Russian commander killed ‘deliberately’ by his own troops in Ukraine, officials say

 Russian commander killed ‘deliberately’ by his own troops in Ukraine, Western officials say

-A Russian colonel has been killed by his own troops after being deliberately run over in an apparent protest at the number of losses the men’s unit has suffered in Ukraine.
+A Russian brigade commander fighting in Ukraine has been killed by his own troops, according to Western officials.

+Colonel Medvechek, commanding the 37th Motor Rifle Brigade, is believed to have been deliberately run down over anger at the number of casualties his unit was taking.
-Western officials say the commander of the 37th Motor Rifle Brigade was targeted after Russian soldiers’ morale plummeted to an all time low.

-“The brigade commander of one of the units was killed by his own troops and killed by his own troops as a consequence of the scale of losses that had been taken by his brigade,” a Western official said.
+“The brigade commander was killed by his own troops and killed by his own troops, we believe, as a consequence of the scale of losses that have been taken by his brigade,” one official said.
+“We believe that he was run over by his own troops.”

-“That just gives an insight into some of the moral challenges that Russian forces are having.”
+And they added: “That just gives an insight into some of the challenges that Russian forces are having.”

-The official noted that Russian troops had unexpectedly “found themselves in a hornets’ nest and are suffering really badly” due to ongoing logistical and military issues.
+Colonel Medvechek was reportedly targeted after Russian soldiers’ morale plummeted to an all time low, with the official noting Moscow’s forces had unexpectedly “found themselves in a hornets’ nest and are suffering really badly” due to ongoing logistical and military issues.

+If confirmed, the commander’s death is one of the most compelling pieces of evidence yet that Russian president Vladimir Putin’s war is not going to plan.

+The same official said that a lieutenant general commanding the 49th Combined Arms Army also recently died in the fighting.
+It makes him the seventh Russian general to be killed in combat since Russia’s war on Ukraine began – more than a third of those deployed at the start of the operation.

 Register for free to continue reading